FuelLabs/fuel-core/docs/fuel-sync-design.md

 #### Queuing of the block header

 When FS receives a block header, first FS checks:
 - Is it a valid header?
-It should be signed by the expected, for the node, producer/consensus at according height.
+Blocks should be linked, and signatures should match.
+After, forwards blocks to the CM to verify producer/consensus at the according height.
   - No -> `Punisher::report`.
   - Yes -> Next step.
   - Don't know.
 The Ethereum part is not synced yet to this height.
 If the height is